-This botanical Denmark wedding features timeless international style and sweet family moments!
+This botanical Denmark wedding features a timeless international style and sweet family moments!
 Kirsten and Hardy tied the knot in front of their closest family and friends in a sweet Danish island destination wedding at Badehotel Aero.
 We especially love how the couple drew from local Danish culture and seasonal flora to decorate their organically minimal wedding with fresh lilac!
 From an incredibly joyous first look to a gourmet dinner with four wedding cakes, photographer Camilla Jørvad perfectly captured the emotions of their entire day.

 Kirsten and Hardy